 I then took the remaining subscribers and fed them into the Zero Bounce email validation tool.
 This is a paid service, but I want to make sure my emails get through, so I decided to pay up — and it was worth it.
 Zero Bounce found:

 All of it went.
 I now have a leaner and hopefully more engaged mailing list!

 The last part of my action plan is to enlist the help of my subscribers.

 If you're one of my subscribers, please check your spam folders.
 If my emails are there, please click that "not spam" button to let the email service know I'm a nice guy :).
 If you don't want to receive my emails any more, it would still be great if you could click not spam, then use the unsubscribe link (or reply to the email) to get off the list.
 For those who do want to receive my emails, please add my newsletter email address ([email protected]) to your contacts list.
 This is similar to white-listing the email and makes it much less likely my newsletter will end up in your spam folder.

 If you have experience with this?
 Have I missed something?
 I'd love to hear from you if you have any advice.

 I'm pleased to report after the completion of my first campaign post noticing the issue (and taking the actions described above) I'm seeing improvements!
 I've culled upwards of 75% of my mailing list as a precaution, but spam reports are zero, open rates are up, and I'm seeing many open stats from gmail accounts.
-When I logged into Google Postmaster this morning, it shows I've raised my domain reputation back up from "Low" to "Medium".
+After my first newsletter benefiting from these actions, my domain reputation in Google Postmaster rose from "Low" to "Medium".
 After my second newsletter, it made it back to "High".